dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 (in the same way shown above with the `using` command).

-If all imports from [httpbin.org](https://httpbin.org) should contain a header `"Authorization": "Bearer somemagictoken"` then you define this nested map like this:
+If all imports from [httpbin.org](https://httpbin.org) should contain a header `"Authorization": "Bearer somemagictoken"` then you define a nested map like this:
 ```
 toMap {
   "httpbin.org:443" = toMap {